ashutoshkrris/Shorty/README.md

 # Shorty - URL Shortener

 Shorty is a URL shortening service built using Django.
 This service includes user authentication as well as shortening service.
 The app also keeps tracks of URLs that you have already shortened and it can show you how many times that site has been visited using that link.
+In addition to shortening URLs, it will also auto-generate QR codes for the shortened links.

 ## Website Link

-You can visit the site [here](http://www.srty.me/) or http://www.srty.me/.
+You can visit the site [here](http://.srty.me/) or http://srty.me

 ## Working Demo